fadiaIW/HumiCodeExercise/README.md

 ## Test Cases

-These are the following test cases I would consider if I were to write them:
+These are the following test cases I would consider :

     1. Check if the APIs are being called successfully

-    2. Check If List View component is rendering as it is ecpected to.
+    2. Check If List View component is rendering as it is expected to.

     3. Check if search component is working as it is expected to.